 IBM Watson sentiment analysis

-I decided to give IBM’s Watson a shot.
-After a few tests it turns out, it’s pretty amazing and performs much better than Google and it gained some popularity in SEO communities.
+I tested IBM's Watson.
+It's pretty amazing and performs better than Google and it gained some popularity in SEO communities.
 I observed that Watson recognizes negative statements much better than Google.

-This time, I tested SERPs as a whole to find a correlation in the sentiment value.
+This time, I tested SERPs to find a correlation in the sentiment value.